LusunHCI/7cups-summer/data/nlu.md

 - Tell me a little bit more about that.
 - Can you tell me a little more about your situation.
 - Would you like to talk about it?
 - Do you want to tell me more about this breakup?
+- I'm so sorry to hear that. can you tell me more about it

 ## intent: reflect/simple_reflect
 - your boyfriend broke up with you